 The department is commanded by a Police Chief appointed pursuant to Wisconsin statute 62.13, which also enumerates the duties of the Police and Fire Commission.
 The department provides police services 24 hours a day.
 Working with the Police Chief are ten patrol officers, an Administrative Aide, and part time Police Clerk.
 One patrol officer is assigned as a full time investigator.
 The police department also employs school crossing guards.
 Dispatching is provided by the Washington County Sheriff’s Department.

 POLICE AND FIRE COMMISSIONERS

-Cindy Dadian, Jeff Dalton, Mark Phillips, (Vacancy)
+Cindy Dadian, Jeff Dalton (Chairman), Mark Phillips, Kurt Smith, Jim Myers

 Officers work a six days on, three days off schedule.
 Uniforms and equipment are furnished.
 The police officers are represented by the Wisconsin Professional Police Association.
 New officers must complete a twelve month probation period and are supervised for twelve weeks by field training officers.

-JACKSON POLICE DEPT. PERSONNEL
+JACKSON POLICE DEPARTMENT PERSONNEL

 Chief Jed M. Dolnick

 Officer Michael Foeger (Investigator)

 Jodi Rohde, Police Clerk (PT)

 Crossing Guards: Linda Klockow, Carol Purgett, Denise Zander, Helen Olig and Mike Mueller